Swim-with Attractions & Dolphin Assisted Therapy

 Swim-with dolphin - Photo by Matt Kowalczyk

-Swim-with Programs
+Swim-with Attractions

 The many swim-with captive dolphin attractions around the world are very popular and lucrative for the tourism industry.
 Although it may seem like a fun and harmless way to spend an afternoon while on vacation, it is far from harmless for the dolphin and could be dangerous to humans.